BitcoinDesign/Guide/guide/designing-products/lightning-service-providers.md

 A channel open service using spend-unconfirmed, sometimes called turbo channels or zero-confirmation channels, allows users to spend their bitcoin instantly without having to wait for the channel transaction to confirm.

 A spend-unconfirmed channel is trusted until the transaction is confirmed.
-Users should have the option to disable these type of channel opens if they are used.
+Users should have the option to disable these types of channel opens if they are used.
 Some LSPs may batch their channel opens meaning a users channel will be trusted until this is done.

 [Breez](https://breez.technology/) is an bitcoin wallet that uses this service.